cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 CMD ["foo"]
 ```

 This Dockerfile has two stages, each introduced by a `FROM` instruction.
-In this
+The
+first stage uses a Debian image to build an executable named `foo`.
+The second
-example, the second stage uses an Alpine image.
+stage uses an Alpine image, copies `foo` from the first stage and sets it as the
+command to be executed when the image is run.
+Docker build stages are numbered
+from zero, so `COPY --from=0` copies from the first stage.
 [Alpine
 Linux](https://alpinelinux.org/) is a security-oriented, lightweight Linux
 distribution and a popular choice for Docker images.

-Docker build stages are
-numbered from zero, so `COPY --from=0` references the first stage.
-It copies the
-build artifact from the first stage and sets it as the command to be executed
-when the image is run.
+##### Using the builder image as a "stage"

-But with a monolithic codebase, the build instructions for the first stage are
+With a monolithic codebase, the build instructions for the first stage are
 identical for all images.
 How do you use multi-stage builds when the initial
 stage is shared between the images?
 This is actually rather simple.
 The `COPY
 --from` instruction can also be used with the name of an external image, rather
 than a build stage.
-You already have an image that builds the codebase,
+You already have an image that builds the codebase: the
-producing all the required build artifacts: the builder image.
+builder image.

 Let's rewrite the Dockerfiles for `bar` and `baz` using the `COPY --from`
 instruction.
 Instead of deriving the final images from the builder image, derive